 Suzy Barkley ( Director of ITA ): +44 7745 158493

 The British And Irish Thoroughbred Agency - Ex-racehorses for Rehoming

 Find local thoroughbred horses available for rehoming in the UK and Ireland.

-Browse horses and give an animal a forever home.
+Browse horses and give a thoroughbred a forever home.

-With a proven history record, over 15,500 followers and supporters, a large rehoming program and loads of energy, there's much to see here.
-So, take your time, look around, and learn all there is to know about our thoroughbred rehoming agencies in Great Britain and Ireland.
+With a proven history record, over 20,500 followers and supporters, a large rehoming program and loads of energy, there's much to see here.
+So, take your time, look around, and learn all there is to know about our thoroughbred rehoming program in Great Britain and Ireland.